-This list shows some cool Red Hat Linux features you can use:
+This list shows some cool Fedora Core features you can use:

-- ✓ Desktop productivity tools: Red Hat has successfully worked overtime over the past few years to make Linux work on your desktop.
-Red Hat bundles software, such as the OpenOffice suite of productivity tools, so that you can get your everyday work done.
-The OpenOffice suite includes a full-function word processor plus spreadsheet, presentation, graphical drawing, and Web page creation tools.
-Its word processor can read and write all Windows Office formats plus many others, such as WordPerfect.
-When you install Red Hat Linux, OpenOffice is installed and icons are placed on the menu bar to make accessing it easy. - ✓ Multimedia stuff: Red Hat Linux packs numerous multimedia tools for you to use.
+- ✓ Desktop productivity tools: Red Hat, and now Fedora Core, have successfully worked overtime over the past few years to make Linux work on your desktop.
+Fedora Core bundles software, such as the OpenOffice suite of productivity tools, so that you can get your everyday work done.
+The OpenOffice suite has a full-function word processor plus spreadsheet, presentation, graphical drawing, and Web-page-creation tools.
+Its word processor can read and write all Windows Office formats plus many others, such as WordPerfect. - ✓ Multimedia stuff: Fedora Core packs numerous multimedia tools for you to use.
 You can play, record, and rip audio tracks from CDs and DVDs.
 You can listen to streamed media sources, such as radio stations, over the Internet.
-Linux also lets you transfer photos and other items from your own cameras and MP3 players, for example. - ✓ Network services: Red Hat Linux works as a network-based server too.
-Linux found its initial popularity performing jobs like Web serving and file and printer sharing and hasn't missed a beat.
+Linux also lets you transfer photos and other items from your own cameras and MP3 players, for example. - ✓ Network services: Fedora Core works as a network-based server too.
+Linux found its initial popularity in performing jobs like Web serving and file and printer sharing and hasn't missed a beat.
 We show you how to create several network services.